 MP for West Dunbartonshire

-Douglas McAllister is the Labour (Co-op) MP for West Dunbartonshire, elected in July 2024.
-He currently serves on the Scottish Affairs Committee and has previously sat on a committee examining the Public Office (Accountability) Bill, reflecting an interest in governance and accountability.
+Douglas McAllister is the Labour (Co-op) MP for West Dunbartonshire, elected in 2024.
+He serves on the Scottish Affairs Committee (since October 2024) and has previously sat on a Public Office (Accountability) Bill committee (November–December 2025).
+His roles place him in focus on Scotland–UK relations and public accountability in Parliament.

 Generated 21 February 2026